pachyderm/pachyderm/doc/examples/fruit_stand/README.md

 ## Adding Data to Pachyderm

 Now that we've created a repo it's time to add some data.
-In Pachyderm, you write data to an explicit `commit` (again, similar to Git).
+In Pachyderm, you write data to a `commit` (again, similar to Git).
 Commits are immutable snapshots of your data which give Pachyderm its version control properties. `Files` can be added, removed, or updated in a given commit and then you can view a diff of those changes compared to a previous commit.

 Let's start by just adding a file to a new commit.
 We've provided a sample data file for you to use in our GitHub repo -- it's a list of purchases from a fruit stand.

 We'll use the `put-file` command along with a flag, `-f`. `-f` can take either a local file or a URL, and in our case, we'll pass the sample data on GitHub.

- We also specificy the repo name `data`, the branch name `master`, and the path `/sales` to which the data will be written.
+ We also specificy the repo name `data`, the branch name `master`, and the path `/sales` to which the data will be written  (under the hood, `put-file` creates a new commit in whatever branch it's passed).

 ```sh
 $ pachctl put-file data master /sales -f https://raw.githubusercontent.com/pachyderm/pachyderm/v1.7.3/doc/examples/fruit_stand/set1.txt